New Testament Survey: The Book Of Second Timothy

 - Likely in fall of 67 A.D.
 (Paul asked Timothy to come before winter: 2 Tim 4:21)(Written about 3-5 years after 1st Timothy, during Paul’s 2nd Roman imprisonment, and shortly before he was to be martyred.)

-- In 64 A.D., there was a great fire that destroyed half of Rome.
+- On July 18, 64 A.D., there was a great fire (lasting 6-7 days) that destroyed about 3/4 of Rome.
 It was suspected that Nero himself started this fire (he was a very unstable person), so in order to divert attention away from himself, he placed the blame for it on Christians, who were already unpopular at the time.

 - Nero rounded up Christians by the thousands and killed them in horrible ways.
 Some were crucified, some thrown to the lions in the coliseum, some wrapped in animal skins and hunted to death by dogs, some were rolled in tar and lit on fire to light Nero’s parties at night.

 - Almost certainly having been released from his first Roman imprisonment prior to this fire, we know that Paul continued his missionary work.
 It is believed that this work continued for 2 to 4 years (62 or 63 A.D. to 65 or 66 A.D).
 During this time, he traveled to a number of cities.
 Some of these were likely: Macedonia (Phil 1:25)(Phil 2:24)(1 Tim 1:3), Troas (2 Tim 4:13), Spain (Rom 15:24), Ephesus (Phile 1:22)(1 Tim 3:14), Crete (Titus 1:5), Miletus and Corinth (2 Tim 4:20), and Nicopolis (Titus 3:12).